Pork Tenderloin with Cranberry-Pear Chutney

 - 1 teaspoon minced fresh sage or 1/4 teaspoon dried sage leaves

 - 1 teaspoon minced fresh rosemary or 1/4 teaspoon dried rosemary, crushed

 - 1 cup fresh or frozen cranberries, thawed

 - 2 tablespoons minced fresh mint or 2 teaspoons dried mint

-- In a large resealable plastic bag, combine the first 10 ingredients.
-Add the pork; seal bag and turn to coat.
-Refrigerate for at least 8 hours or overnight.
+- In a shallow dish, combine the first 10 ingredients.
+Add the pork; turn to coat, cover and refrigerate 8 hours or overnight.

 - For chutney, in a small saucepan, combine all ingredients.
 Bring to a boil.
 Reduce heat; cover and simmer for 20 minutes.
 Uncover; simmer 20-25 minutes longer or until desired consistency, stirring occasionally.
 Cool to room temperature.